camunda/camunda-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

 ---

-A Business Rule task is used to synchronously execute one or more rules.
+A Business Rule Task is used to synchronously execute one or more rules.

 {{< bpmn-symbol type="business-rule-task" >}}